 What Shoulder Conditions and Procedures does Dr. Koo Specialize in?

-Shoulder and elbow pain are extremely common complaints by our Seattle patients that have many underlying issues.
-Because we use our arms for so many activities, shoulder and elbow pain can cause significant problems to patients in Seattle, Bellevue and Kirkland.
+Shoulder and elbow pain are extremely common and have many underlying issues because we use our arms for so many activities.
 Injuries to the shoulder and elbow can occur from overuse, age, or trauma.
 An injury to the shoulder or elbow can make everyday tasks such as lifting, throwing, and carrying objects painful, difficult or even impossible.
 Left untreated, the damage can become worse and lead to long-term loss of function.
 Dr. Koo has specific expertise in a broad spectrum of shoulder, and upper extremity problems, and employs the latest in surgical and non-surgical techniques to treat them.

 When Should You Consider Shoulder Surgery?